 GPA records for CPVs have risen significantly since 2002, but the first time at least 100 CPV sales were recorded in a single year was 2017.
-The current count for 2021 is at 645 CPV sales through mid-October.
-More than 80% of all 3,662 recorded CGC CPV sales have occurred since January 2019.
+The current count for 2023 is 738 CPV sales through mid-October.
+More than 83% of all 4,975 recorded CGC CPV sales have occurred since January 2019.

 Archie Publications is notable for introducing direct editions in 1988, about ten years later than Marvel and D.C.
 Comics.
-The CPV percentage of 7.8% reflects a Canadian population which had only recently been given the option to purchase an issue other than a CPV.
-Removing the Archie Publications from the totals in the chart above would not change the Total CPV % of 3.1%.
+The CPV percentage of 7.5% reflects a Canadian population which had only recently been given the option to purchase an issue other than a CPV.
+Warren also has a higher percentage of CPV, but a low overall total count.
+Removing the Archie Publications and Warren/Harris counts from the totals in the chart above would lower the Total CPV % of 3.0% slightly to 2.9%.

 While Marvel and D.C.
-Comics reflect 3.1% CPV and 3.0% CPV, respectively, in GPA recorded sales from 2019 to present, the CGC Census for those issues are 2.7% CPV for Marvel and 2.9% CPV for D.C.
+Comics reflect 2.9% CPV and 2.8% CPV, respectively, in GPA recorded sales from 2019 to present, the CGC Census for those issues are 2.8% CPV for Marvel and 3.0% CPV for D.C.
 Comics.
-The increased interest in CPVs combined with higher sales prices for CPVs have them being submitted to CGC and entering the market more often than the overall CGC Census percentages in recent years.
 As the prices have increased for CPVs, the condition which is “worth submitting” to CGC has decreased.
 For example, a non-CPV which might sell for only $40 in CGC 9.6 would be difficult to produce a profit after CGC grading, while a CPV of the same issue might sell for $80 in CGC 9.6 and warrant submission to CGC.

-When it comes to the estimated “survival rates” for CPVs in high grade, more than 25,000 Marvel and more than 7,500 D.C. sales show a CGC 9.8 CPV rate of 2.1% and 2.0%, respectively.
+When it comes to the estimated “survival rates” for CPVs in high grade, nearly 32,000 Marvel and more than 9,400 D.C. sales show a CGC 9.8 CPV rate of 2.1% and 1.9%, respectively.
 As the example above described, it is possible that lower grades are not profitable enough to be submitted to CGC as often when it is a non-CPV issue, and the percentage of CPVs for CGC 9.6 and CGC 9.4 would increase (due to fewer non-CPVs).
-The data reflects 3.1% CGC 9.6 and 3.4% CGC 9.4 percentages for CPVs from Marvel and 2.8% CGC 9.6 and 3.8% CGC 9.4 percentages for D.C.
+The data reflects 3.0% CGC 9.6 and 3.3% CGC 9.4 percentages for CPVs from Marvel and 2.7% CGC 9.6 and 3.3% CGC 9.4 percentages for D.C.
 Comics.

 Conclusions which are drawn based upon the GPA sales data are not necessarily correct, since many factors influence the decision to submit a comic book to CGC, or to sell the CGC graded comic in a venue that reports to GPAnalysis.
 Conditions of comic books may be due to handling by the original vendor, the original collector, or any number of people since that time.
 Conditions are sometimes due to poor production methods, even when the vendor and collectors did all they could to preserve the comic afterwards.